Disruptive winter storm to blast Midwest with blizzard conditions and threaten Southeast with tornadoes and floods - KESQ

 By Elizabeth Wolfe, Robert Shackelford and Joe Sutton, CNN

-(CNN) — A wide-reaching winter storm continues to pummel much of the eastern half of the country as it journeys from the Southwest up through the Northeast this week, knocking out power in several states and prompting the closure of highways, schools and government offices.
-Here are the latest developments:
+(CNN) — A wide-reaching winter storm continues to pummel much of the eastern half of the country as it journeys from the Midwest up through the Northeast this week, knocking out power in several states and prompting the closure of highways, schools and government offices.
+Here’s the latest:

 A vast and disruptive storm is set to whip up miserable morning commutes as it blasts the Midwest with heavy snow and blizzard conditions while also blanketing the Southeast with damaging winds, rain and possible tornadoes – conditions that are expected to expand into the Northeast later Tuesday.